 Korsakoff's syndrome is a group of symptoms that affect memory, usually in patients with alcoholism.
-It often occurs following Wernicke encephalopathy .
+It usually occurs following Wernicke encephalopathy .

 |Copyright © Nucleus Medical Media, Inc.|

 Korsakoff syndrome is caused by a lack of vitamin B1 , also known as thiamine.
-This is also always associated with alcoholism, since a poor diet and alcohol can prevent the body from getting enough thiamine.
+This is usually associated with alcoholism, since a poor diet and alcohol can prevent the body from getting enough thiamine.

 Not everyone with alcoholism develops Korsakoff syndrome.
 A combination of genes and diet may play a role.